-Providenciales is generally easy to navigate.
+Providenciales is generally an easy island to navigate.
 The most difficult points of interest to locate are some of the more remote beaches and a few of the natural attractions.
 There isn't any tourism signage, and little general directional and information signage.

 There are free road maps available at Providenciales International Airport (PLS) and we highly recommend you pick one up.
 They're available in the baggage claim area.
 Also, it’s common to receive a map when you rent a car.

-Much of the Caribbean features poor drivers, and the Turks and Caicos, although it isn’t quite as bad as some other destinations, suffers from the same driving skills deficiencies.
+Much of the Caribbean features poor drivers, and the Turks and Caicos, although it isn’t quite as bad as some other destinations, suffers from the same driving skill deficiencies.
 See Driving in Turks and Caicos.

 Providenciales offers some of the best beaches in the world, and some of these incredible coasts can be a little difficult to find.
 See Exploring Providenciales for great routes, sights, and views.